NyxTheDark/OIBSIP_domain_taskno_4_5_6/OIBSIP_domain_taskno_5/social_engineering_report.md

 - First known malware designed to cause physical damage to industrial systems
 - Showed the vulnerability of air-gapped systems to social engineering
 - Demonstrated the effectiveness of combining multiple attack vectors

-### 3.4 Business Email Compromise: The Belgian Bank Heist (2016)

-**Attack Overview:**
-Cybercriminals used social engineering to steal $12.8 million from Belgium's Crelan Bank through a sophisticated business email compromise (BEC) attack.

-**Attack Method:**
-- Attackers conducted extensive reconnaissance on the bank's executives and procedures
-- Compromised email accounts of senior executives through spear-phishing
-- Used the compromised accounts to authorize fraudulent SWIFT transactions
-- Timed the attack to coincide with a weekend to delay detection

-**Impact:**
-- $12.8 million stolen through fraudulent wire transfers
-- Significant reputational damage to the bank
-- Regulatory scrutiny and compliance issues
-- Implementation of costly additional security measures

-### 3.5 The Target Data Breach (2013)

-**Attack Overview:**
-While primarily a technical breach, the Target data breach began with a social engineering attack on a third-party HVAC vendor.

-**Attack Method:**
-- Attackers sent phishing emails to employees of Fazio Mechanical Services, a Target vendor
-- Malware was installed on the vendor's systems through the phishing attack
-- Attackers used the vendor's network access to infiltrate Target's systems
-- Point-of-sale malware was installed to capture credit card data

-**Impact:**
-- 40 million credit and debit card numbers compromised
-- 70 million customer records stolen
-- Over $290 million in costs and settlements
-- CEO resignation and significant executive turnover
-- Long-lasting damage to customer trust and company reputation

----

 ## 4. Impact on Organizations